-- Providers should refer to their Buckeye contract for specific information about termination, suspension, or denial of contract from Buckeye. - Providers should refer to their Buckeye contract for specific information about appeals process for denial of contract from Buckeye.
+- Providers should refer to their Buckeye contract for specific information regarding termination and suspension. - Providers will receive a letter of notification regarding denial of contract.

 Out-of-state Providers/Non-contracted Providers

 Physicians, other licensed health professionals, facilities, and ancillary providers contract directly with Buckeye for payment of covered services.
 If you are an out-of-network provider seeking payment for claims for emergency, post-stabilization, and any other services authorized by Buckeye, please review these guidelines below.
 For detailed information, please call Buckeye's Provider Services Department at 1-866-296-8731.